Local and Global Analysis of Semilinear Heat Equations with Hardy Potential on Stratified Lie Groups: Conjectures

 {\bf Conjecture 1.} The problem (\ref{MainProblem}) admits a local solution whenever $1 < p < 1 + \frac{2}{\alpha}$.

 {\bf Conjecture 2.} The problem (\ref{MainProblem}) admits a global solution whenever $\frac{Q-\alpha}{Q-2-\alpha} < p < 1+ \frac{2}{\alpha}$.

-To support these conjectures, the case in which $|\nabla_\G d| = 1$ almost everywhere is discussed.
+To support these conjectures, the case in which $|\nabla_\G d| = 1$ almost everywhere (using the $\delta_\lambda$-homogeneity of $d$ this is equivalent to saying that $|\nabla_\G d| = 1$ almost everywhere on the unit circle with arc length measure) is discussed.
 This is true, for example, when $d$ is either a cc-distance \cite[Section 5.2]{Bonfiglioli} (instead of the $\Delta_\G$-gauge) or $\G = (\R^n, +)$ \cite[p.
 466]{Bonfiglioli}.
-The reader may also look into \cite{MontiSerra} to confirm that such an assumption is not artificial.
-As is demonstrated below, the known classical methods for proving the local and global existence work well in this case because the $p$-integrable functions are defined almost everywhere.
-The proofs are written in such a way that makes it easier for the reader to observe that the problem which arises when we consider $d$ to be the $\Delta_\G$-gauge is that the infimum of the function $|\nabla_\G d|$ on any given sphere may be zero.
-However, if this infimum is not zero, then the proofs work, after necessary and elementary modifications.
+The reader may also refer \cite{MontiSerra} to confirm that such an assumption is not artificial.
+The known classical methods for proving the local and global existence work well in this case because the $p$-integrable functions are defined almost everywhere.
+Our proofs are written in a way which makes it easier for the reader to observe that the major obstacle while considering $d$ to be the $\Delta_\G$-gauge is that the infimum of the function $|\nabla_\G d|$ on any given sphere may be zero.
+However, if this infimum is not zero, then the proofs work, after elementary modifications.
+Unfortunately, we have been unable to find a proof without imposing this assumption.